xinsight/mobx-redux-showdown/README.md

 }
 ```

 Redux clearly requires much more hand-holding - mainly because it doesn't handle asynchronous actions out-of-the-box, you so need to configure it to use a separate library (redux-thunk or redux-saga).
+MobX is simple enough to be done from memory.

 ## Debugging

+[redux-devtools.png]

 In the Redux setup I added the Redux dev tools, because that seems to be a popular tool for visualizing how react works.
 It's pretty and makes a good first impression, but I prefer the raw JSON to the tree visual.
 And in practice, I found the devtools to be useful for solving easy problems (a missing property of an action), but unhelpful for solving trickier issues (actions being called unexpectedly or an action not being called at all).
 I find that adding a breakpoint and typing `JSON.stringify(store)` is often just as useful.
 It's also a bummer that breakpoints cannot be used with devtools, since once you pause on a breakpoint, the redux devtools are paused as well.